Vehicle Permits

 • The card must have the Visa or MasterCard logos.
 Other cards are not accepted.

-• The card must be activated to accept charges made in other countries.
+• The card must be activated to accept charges made in México.

-Make sure to visit any BANJERCITO module located at the border crossing when you are leaving Mexico.
+Make sure to visit a BANJERCITO module located at the border crossing when you are leaving Mexico.
 Present your vehicle and the Temporary Import Permit in order to register the vehicle as having returned to the country of origin.
 BANJERCITO will issue a return certificate.
+They will then return your cash bond or issue a credit to your card if that was used for the bond.
+It usually takes three days for the refund to be posted on your card account.

 It is very important that you complete the vehicle return operation.
 If you don’t complete this step, Mexican authorities will assume that your vehicle remains in Mexico, which can cause problems in the future.
 The vehicle is considered returned, when you physically present the vehicle at the border module and the authorities validate the return from Mexico.